Patrick Rumore - The NJ Homeowner’s Guide to Lower Taxes and Better Living

 27

-CHAPTER 6 THE LONG TERM WEALTH IMPACT OF CHOOSING THE RIGHT TOWN There is a moment that happens sometimes when I am sitting with homeowners and reviewing long term numbers.
+CHAPTER 6 THE LONG-TERM WEALTH IMPACT OF CHOOSING THE RIGHT TOWN There is a moment that sometimes happens when I am sitting with homeowners and reviewing their long term numbers.
 Usually they lean back in their chair.
 Their eyes shift slightly to the ceiling.
 And they go quiet.
 Not because anything terrible happened, but because something clicked.
-For the first time, they realize that property taxes are not a yearly annoyance.
+For the first time, they realize that property taxes are not just a yearly annoyance.
 They are a long term financial force that shapes the trajectory of their wealth.

 This chapter is about that moment.